asmattic/docs/source/git/index.rst

 	# merge in the more important branch
 	$ git merge --no-ff <branch>

+	# if there are conflicts see where they are
+	# see below on how to deal with the conflicts
+	$ git status

+	# Go into the files an
 	# when ready to merge into stable
 	$ git checkout <branch to delete>